plomino/Plomino/doc/src/PlominoDoc/build.rst

 .. image:: images/m64d1e0e7.png

-We just see a link '**Go**' which allows us to access the document we have created.
+We just see a link '*Go*' which allows us to access the document we have created.
 Now we need to add columns to this view.

-Select ``Plomino: column`` in the **Add item** Plone menu.
+Select ``Plomino: column`` from the *Add item* Plone menu.

 Enter an identifier and a title, and enter a formula to compute the column value, for instance::

-    plominoDocument.bookTitle
+    return plominoDocument.getItem('bookTitle')

 .. image:: images/b38e0e1.png

-Similarly, add a column to display bookAuthor.
+Similarly, add a column to display ``bookAuthor``.

-Columns can be ordered by going to the view's Contents tab and moving the columns where needed.
+Columns can be ordered by going to the view's *Contents* tab and moving the columns where needed.

-If you go back to the Books database root, the view is proposed in the Browse section:
+If you go back to the Books database root, the view is proposed in the *Browse* section:

 .. image:: images/m12df968f.png

 Create more documents.
-When you click on the link 'All the books', the view is displayed with its 2 columns (and its new documents):
+When you click on the link *All the books*, the view is displayed with its 2 columns (and its new documents):

 .. image:: images/6de65017.png